 5. Web Copy Optimization

 Many times, website copy needs tweaking, as most web designers are not copywriters, but designers.
-Small tweaks like headings and UX copy makes a big difference in flow, and call to actions.
+Small tweaks like headings and UX copy make a big difference in flow, and call to action.
 Also, SEO placements, like keywords and metadata, can help rank your site higher in Google searches.
 Web designers often need copy to fill their pages, too, so they can finish a project sooner and get on to the next one.

-There are many more reasons to hire a copywriter, but these top 5 offers a glimpse into how powerful copy can be when executed with skill and strategy.
+There are many more reasons to hire a copywriter, but these top 5 offer a glimpse into how powerful copy can be when executed with skill and strategy.
 And hopefully you understand a little more about what to ask when searching for a damn good copywriter.
 Questions?
 Get a free consult with me.
 Let's talk about how to get those results you want!